 Do your best to make your guests happy with their stays.
 This will help you earn more 5-star reviews and ratings for your Airbnb listing, boosting your visibility on the platform and may result in more bookings.

-Respond to guest inquiries as fast as possible and be available to address any issues or concerns immediately.
+Respond to guest inquiries promptly and be available to address any issues or concerns immediately.
 Ensure consistent communication with guests via messages to provide them with the necessary information and prevent misunderstandings.

-Typing and sending each message to your guests is very time-consuming, so successful hosts choose to automate this critical task using vacation rental software like Hospitable.
+Typing and sending each message to your guests is very time-consuming, so successful hosts choose to automate this critical task using short-term rental software like Hospitable.
 Our system uses AI and can help you deliver personalized, human-sounding messages to each guest at the right time.
-You just need to set rules.
+You just need to set rules to schedule your automated messages before and after specific stages of the guest’s journey or based on the day of the week.

 Have conversations with your guests even when you sleep